-- Develop and implement pest plant and animal control programmes that effectively reduce threats. - Shift from a 'control' to 'elimination' approach for the most threatening pests on a landscape scale. - Enrol broader community in efforts to remove pests through education and provision of resources. - Ensure connectivity of trapping/pest control programmes. - Progress Greater Wellington monitoring programme in partnership with Mana Whenua.
+- Develop and implement pest plant and animal control programmes that effectively reduce threats - Consider shifting from a 'control' to 'elimination' approach for the most threatening pests on a landscape scale. - Enrol broader community in efforts to remove pests through education and provision of resources.